UNDP Bangkok Regional Hub

 - Leading by Example.

-- Experience working in international settings is an advantage.
+- Experience in non-profit organization is an asset.

 - In July 2010, the United Nations General Assembly created UN Women, the United Nations Entity for Gender Equality and the Empowerment of Women.
 The creation of UN Women came about as part of the UN reform agenda, bringing together resources and mandates for greater impact.
 It merges and builds on the important work of four previously distinct parts of the UN system (DAW, OSAGI, INSTRAW and UNIFEM), which focused exclusively on gender equality and women's empowerment.